grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 1. On the **Dashboards** page, click **New** and select **New folder** in the drop-down.
 1. Enter a unique name and click **Create**.

-When you save a dashboard, you can optionally select a folder for the dashboard to be saved in.
+When you save a dashboard, you can optionally select a folder to save the dashboard in.

-**You can also create a folder within an existing folder:**
+You can also create a folder within an existing folder:

 1. Click **Dashboards** in the main menu.
 1. On the **Dashboards** page, click an existing folder name to navigate to that folder.
 1. On the folder's page, click **New** and select **New folder** in the drop-down.
 1. Enter a unique name and click **Create**.

-You can nest folders up to 4 levels deep.
+You can nest folders up to four levels deep.

 {{% admonition type="note" %}}
 Alerts can't be placed in folders with slashes (\ /) in the name.
 If you wish to place alerts in the folder, don't use slashes in the folder name.